 I’ve played many platformers over the years, but never as an actual candle – until Candlelight, that is.
 Not only does this put an incredibly original spin on the genre as a whole, but as it turns out, it’s also a lot of fun!
-While Pixel Maverick Games work hard on getting the game ready for launch later this year, here’s my take on the updated demo.
+While Pixel Maverick Games works hard on getting the game ready for launch later this year, here’s my take on the updated demo.

 I wasn’t entirely sure what to make of it initially, but it didn’t take long before I realized just how bright this particular candle could (literally) burn.
 While it may seem like a simple platformer at first glance, what makes it stand out is how polished everything is and the mechanics in play.
 Making a platformer with a character that simply looks like a candle isn’t too difficult, but tweaking everything so the player actually feels like they’re playing as one, well, that’s definitely a bit more complicated, yet I do believe that this game has nailed it.

 As you begin your journey as a candle with no name (I’m sure Disney fans have a name for it, though), your abilities are limited to moving and jumping, but it’s not long before access to throwing fireballs is granted and this move is used in quite a few ways – including lighting out-of-reach candles and… TNT!
 Your wax can only take so much abuse, however, so do be careful or you might end up extinguished long before the demo is over.
 Previously, death meant losing a single life – now, each casualty will simply be deducted from your post-level score instead.